Things To Keep In Mind

 - You may apply to the Law School and the other school simultaneously or in separate years.

 - Each school will evaluate your application and make an independent decision about admission.
 Admission by both schools does not guarantee approval of a joint degree.

-- After you are admitted to both programs, you will be able to discuss your academic planning with the Assistant Dean of Academic Affairs.
+- After you are admitted to both programs, you will be able to discuss your academic planning with the Senior Assistant Dean for Academic Affairs.

 - In most cases, you may start your program in either school, but the two programs must be interwoven.
 Coursework completed before matriculating at YLS is ineligible for law school course credit.
-If you are planning to pursue a joint degree with intention of reducing your total study time, you must matriculate at the Law School before finishing your other degree.
+If you are planning to pursue a joint degree with the intention of reducing your total study time, you must matriculate at the Law School before finishing your other degree.
 Students in Ph.D. programs who have reached ABD status are ineligible to receive law school credit for their previously completed coursework.

 - If you plan to begin your joint degree outside of the Law School, you will need to submit a request for a deferral of admission.

 - After you have matriculated at the Law School, you will need to submit a formal proposal to the Faculty Committee on Special Courses of Study outlining a course of study and explaining how pursuing a degree in another program complements or enhances your legal studies.

 - The Faculty Committee on Special Courses of Study meets once each semester.
 First-year students are strongly advised to wait until the spring to submit joint degree proposals.
 You must be enrolled in or admitted to the other school or program at the time you submit your proposal.

 During each semester of a joint degree, you will be "in residence" at either one school or the other.
 Tuition and financial aid for each semester will be determined by the school where you are in residence.
 Please contact the Law School's Financial Aid Office to discuss the logistics of enrolling in a joint degree program for financial aid, summer funding, and post-graduate loan forgiveness programs.